 What is the Difference Between Efflorescence and White Mold?

 It is quite easy to confuse efflorescence with white mold.
-The fact of the matter is white mold is often much harder to get rid of than efflorescence and has much more serious implications.
-The difference between white mold and efflorescence is that efflorescence can vary between white, brown, and yellow colors.
+White mold is often much harder to get rid of than efflorescence and has much more serious implications.
+The key difference between white mold and efflorescence is that efflorescence can vary between white, brown, and yellow colors.
 Even if both substances appear to look the same, efflorescence has no odor and dissolves in water, unlike white mold.
-If left untreated it is also quite common for efflorescence to develop into mold if the climate and conditions around its gathering are sufficient.
+If left untreated, it is also quite common for efflorescence to develop into mold if the climate and conditions around its gathering are sufficient.

 Is it Easy to Detect White Mold?

 The easiest way to detect white mold is through a visual inspection of your home and its crawl space.
 Recognizing common signs of the growth of white mold will also help you to detect its presence.
 However, your local technician will most likely detect white mold through a process called direct mold sampling.
 There are many diverse types of sampling practices, including tape lifts and swab/bulk samples.
 Your specialist will send these samples to a lab for testing to determine if you have white mold growing in your crawl space.